gershnik/intrusive_shared_ptr/README.md

 ## Constexpr functionality

-When built with C++20 compiler `intrusive_shared_ptr` is fully constexpr capable.
+When built with a C++20 compiler, `intrusive_shared_ptr` is fully constexpr capable.
 You can do things like

 ```cpp